turingschool/lesson_plans/ruby_03-professional_rails_applications/testing_against_third_party_apis.md

 As we build more and more sophisticated web applications, we'll frequently want to make use of data we don't control.
-Generally this data is provided to us by som 3rd party company or organization via a public-facing API on the web.
+Generally this data is provided to us by a 3rd party company or organization via a public-facing API on the web.

 While it's great to get access to all this data so easily, it can